LordVeovis/docker-librenms/README.md

 ### Database configuration

-* Before starting this container for the very first time, make sure the mysql server is fully initialized and ready.
 * The database MUST already exists, there is currently no checks on the existence of the database.
 You can refer to [the librenms installation](http://docs.librenms.org/Installation/Installation-Ubuntu-1604-Nginx/#install-configure-mysql) regarding the required privileges and database specifications
-* If the container does not found any tables in the specified database, it will create the schema and apply all updates, which can takes some times.
+* If the container find an empty database, it will create the schema and apply all updates.
 You can follow the progress on the docker log.
 * After the schema has been created, a default user is created.
 The username and password is librenms
 * Regarding LibreNMS 1.26 and lower, the sql_mode STRICT_TRANS_TABLES MUST NOT be enabled.
 This is already managed during the database population, but not in the application yet.
 I suggest keeping this flag disabled in case of undiscovered bug caused by this for the 1.27 version.